textileio/papers/draft.md

 individual Actions are accumulated.
 Once the Transaction is committed, two things happen:

-1. Each Action is transformed to an Event
+1. Each Action is transformed to an Event, producing a list of Events
 2. The list of Actions is transformed to a single Payload

 In the above, the list of Events are sent to the Dispatcher (for